National Center for Rehabilitative Auditory Research (NCRAR)

 The NCRAR is located at the VA Portland Health Care System in Portland Oregon.
 We have a limited number of traineeships available for summer 2021 that will be awarded to outstanding students currently enrolled in a graduate program leading to the Doctorate of Audiology (AuD) degree.
 These traineeships are funded by a grant from the National Institutes on Deafness and Other Communication Disorders (NIDCD).
 Students from all AuD programs in the U.S.A. are eligible to apply for this three-month summer program.

-We anticipate that student trainees will work alongside scientists on one or more hearing-related studies.
-As a precaution, however, we have made contingency plans to move to an online format if needed for safety or logistical reasons.
+We anticipate that student trainees will work full time (40 hours per week) with their preceptor and research team.
+Trainees will have the option to live in Portland for the Summer OR opt to participate remotely.
+For logistical reasons, trainees should clearly indicate their preference for in-person or remote training in their application materials.
 In addition to learning first-hand about the process of carrying out clinical research in audiology, students will attend seminars and lectures from clinical scientists, take part in NCRAR activities, such as laboratory and staff meetings, and NCRAR outreach activities.
 Students will also participate in an interactive ethics class, and other short courses arranged and hosted by NCRAR.
-At the end of the three-month traineeship, students will be expected to present their work to the NCRAR staff and to prepare a poster for presentation at the Spring 2022 AAS meeting in Arizona.
+At the end of the three-month traineeship, students will be expected to present their work to the NCRAR staff, and to prepare a poster for presentation at the Spring 2024 AAS meeting in Arizona.

 - Must be enrolled in an accredited Au.D. graduate program